ben-willis/grey-jcr/README.md

 To set up the database you need to create the tables and add your user (defined in .env) as the website editor.
 To do this run `docker-compose run app npm run migrate-postgres`.
 This will create the required tables in the databse.
 Next you need to run `docker-compose run app npm run seed-postgres` to add yourself as the website editor.
 Note these steps are only required on installation and if you delete the postgres-data directory.

 #### Starting the app
 Simply run `docker-compose up -d` to start the app in the background.
 You can then run `docker-compose logs -f` to follow the logs.
-As before visit "localhost:3000" in your browser to view the site.
+Then visit "localhost:3000" in your browser to view the site.

+#### Debugging the app
+Once started you can look at the logs useing `docker-compose logs`.
+You can also directly access the postgres database using `docker-compose exec postgres psql -U grey`.

+#### Stopping the app
+To stop the app run `docker-compose down`.

 ## Tests
 There are currently some tests in the test directory but how to run them has yet to be defined.